Android Phone Keeps Turning Off? Here is How To Easily Fix It

 It can be really confusing when you reach for your phone and find it turned off for no particular reason.
 You are sure that the battery is charged and no one else has turned it off, then how it was shut down?
 If your phone keeps turning off randomly, then it could be a hardware problem or a software problem.
-However in most cases, you can easily fix it yourself.
-In this post we will show you simple methods to fix your automatically turning off phone.
+However, in most cases, you can easily fix it yourself.
+In this post, I will show you simple methods to fix your automatically turning off phone.

 Does the Battery Fit Properly?